MalloryWittwer/image-analysis-field-guide/src/sections/getting_started/pages/python_setup.md

 )
 ```

-The final choice of library to install will depend on your specific project.
+The choice of library to install depends on your specific project.
 For now, you can run a `pip install scikit-image` in your virtual environment.
 Scikit-image will provide you with a useful collection of algorithms for image processing and analysis.

 **Napari**